Home About Us

 At Corrs we are committed to advancing reconciliation and helping to close the social, economic and health gap between Aboriginal and Torres Strait Islander peoples and the broader Australian Community.

-Our Innovate Reconciliation Action Plan 2014-2016 (RAP) launched in November 2014, provides a clear framework for the firm to continue its efforts to do so with renewed focus.
+Our Innovate Reconciliation Action Plan 2018-2020 (RAP) is our second RAP and was launched in July 2018.
+It provides a clear roadmap for the firm to continue its reconciliation support efforts, including bold new goals and progression of existing activities.

 Flexibility in the way we work is part of our Diversity agenda.
 We recognise the needs of our people at different times of their lives and career, regardless of gender or age.
 Such flexibility is critical to a firm that is connected, agile and responsive.